cptpcrd/pypsutil/docs/index.rst

          requested information in a different way that collects as much extra information as possible about the process for later use.

       ..
-[2] Because of implementation details, :py:meth:`terminal()` will likely only see a minor speedup.
+[2] :py:meth:`terminal()` has to do additional processing after retrieving the cached information, so it will likely only see a minor speedup.

       ..
 [3] On FreeBSD, calling :py:meth:`getgroups()` inside a :py:meth:`oneshot()` will first attempt to retrieve the group list via a method that collects as much extra information as possible.
 However, this method may